neu-se/galette/supplemental/README.md

 ### Running a Performance Trial

-To run a trial for the performance evaluation (RQ3 and R4 in the manuscript), for a particular taint tracking system on a particular benchmark:
+To run a trial for the performance evaluation (RQ3 and R4 in the paper), for a particular taint tracking system on a particular benchmark:

 ```shell